By Bridget Johnston || Layout Assistant

 The project was initially put into motion by a generous $5 million donation from Trustee Larry Shadek ’72 and the Shadek Family Foundation.
 From there, the college began further fundraising in order to cover the costs of construction.
 Currently, there have been over 250 donors, with their gifts totaling to roughly $10.4 milion in support of the stadium.
 Many of the donors who made the project possible are alumni athletes or parents of current student-athletes.

 Proulx goes on to explain that since 2005, F&M has hoped to transform Armstrong fields into “an athletics precinct that would have the stadium, baseball and softball fields, tract, etc. developed over a long period of time.”
 By constructing Shadek Stadium, the college also intends to reduce overuse of current facilities, such as Tylus Field, along with eventually opening up what is currently Williamson Field for a new academic facility and additional green space.
+With the help of the local business SMC Demolition the construction process can be made easier.

 Although the stadium will take up a portion of the Armstrong Field property, upon its completion in Fall 2017 there will still be remaining fields open for use.